This section is based mainly on the authors own experience in trying to assist many patients with functional movement disorders to get better.

 It can take a long time to ‘get your head’ around being diagnosed with a functional movement disorder.
 For patients that do start to feel better, doing this seems to be an important part of it

 Seeing how it fits in with all your other symptoms can also be an important part of understanding it.
 It can help to understand that your weakness is one symptom among many (usually pain, fatigue and sleep disturbance) and that you have one illness with many symptoms, not many symptoms caused by different diseases.

 Intermittent movement disorder

-Some patients with tremor experience 'bouts' of tremor.
+Some patients with tremor experience ’bouts’ of tremor.
 These episodes may be preceded by dissociative symptoms.
 Although patients with this do not black out, the advice on treatment and learning to avert attacks may be similar to that for dissociative seizures.
-Have a look at the two treatment pages for dissociative seizures and see if anything applies to you.
+Have a look at the treatment of functional seizures and see if anything applies to you.

 Think about how variable it is

 Variability is a common feature of many functional symptoms.
 If you think about it, its one reason why the diagnosis of functional symptoms makes sense.
 If there was structural damage to the nervous system, the symptom might fluctuate a bit but not dramatically as it can do with functional movement disorders.